Maeeen/qemu-semester-project/report/report.typ

 basic block is a sequence of instructions that is always executed in sequence; a program is a list of basic blocks that are connected by jumps.

+In the following subsections, we will devise the requirements for the plugin.

 == Instrumentation under the hood

 Let's take a simple program that reads a character from the standard input